Yugi Mutou: In other media

 Yugi also appears in Yu-Gi-Oh!
 Bonds Beyond Time, where he teams up with the duelists Jaden Yuki and Yusei Fudo to defeat the mysterious Paradox to save both Duel Monsters and their timelines.

 In Yu-Gi-Oh!
 The Dark Side of Dimensions, a film which takes place after the events of the manga, Yugi and his friends are in their final year of high school and deciding on what they will do in the future.
 They are antagonized by Kaiba, who wishes to face the Pharaoh, who has since moved on to the afterlife.
 Yugi proves to be an incredibly capable duelist even without the Pharaoh's assistance, defeating the antagonist Aigami (a.k.a.
 Diva) in one duel and cornering Kaiba in another.
 Nevertheless, in the final duel, the Pharaoh briefly appears to assist Yugi in defeating the corrupted Aigami.

 The video game Yu-Gi-Oh!
 Forbidden Memories follows the Pharaoh's life in Egypt until he is sealed into the Millennium Puzzle.
 Yugi inherits the puzzle and gathers each Millennium Item, which allows the Pharaoh to deal with his enemies until he keeps peace in his world.

 In Yu-Gi-Oh!
 The Falsebound Kingdom, Yugi, Joey, Tristan, Téa and Bakura are invited to the testing of the virtual reality game "Kingdom," which was created by the company SIC.
 Upon entering the game, they soon find themselves trapped within it, and must summon the help of the game's characters and monsters to defeat the game's villain, Emperor Heishin, and stop the plans of the game's designer, Scott Irvine, to control the three Egyptian God cards.
 Yu-Gi-Oh!
-Duel Links features Dark Yugi as a playable character.
+Duel Links features Yami Yugi as a playable character.